Does Your Foot Strike Really Matter?

 Landing with your ankle in a mild “toe-up” position (moderate dorsiflexion) smooths your transition from landing to propulsion without adding significant braking or shock.

-Rocker shoes with heel bevels (curved heels) are particularly beneficial for heel strikers—who constitute around 70% of runners—because they mimic the natural heel rocker of the foot, smoothing the transition from heel‐strike to mid‑stance.
+Rocker shoes with high heel spring & bevel are particularly beneficial for heel strikers—who constitute around 70% of runners—because they mimic the natural heel rocker of the foot, smoothing the transition from heel‐strike to mid‑stance.
 By encouraging a gradual roll-forward, they reduce the abrupt loading that strains passive structures and shin‑area muscles like the anterior tibialis.
 This softens the impact, lowers eccentric demand on the tibialis when the foot lowers, and decreases risk of shin splints.
 Additionally, bevels become more important in thicker or stiffer shoes, helping preserve efficient gait mechanics and overall comfort.

 What Doesn’t Matter?